ClearURLs/Addon/README.md

 *  ClearURLs is part of Mozilla's recommended extensions program

 ## Permissions
-Reasoning for needed permissions you can find under [this discussion](https://gitlab.com/KevinRoebert/ClearUrls/issues/159).
+Reasoning for needed permissions you can find under [this wiki page](https://docs.clearurls.xyz/latest/permissions/).

 ## Copyright
 We use some third-party scripts in our add-on.
 The authors and licenses are listed below.